Content on Cloud Video Services Produced by the Service Provider

 Case Studies or Examples:

-• Progress has been made by the BFI National Archive in 2023 in the UK context.
-A formal agreement with Netflix in 2022 was followed by a similar agreement with Amazon Prime Video in Summer 2023; and by October 2023 the digital preservation workflow for curator-selected UK Netflix content was established, with two complete seasons (20 episodes) under preservation, and throughput building.
-Workflow for Amazon Prime Video is to follow in early 2024, and ongoing discussions with the other platform owners.
-See BFI (2022) ‘Bridgerton, Top Boy and Heartstopper join the BFI National Archive and the nation’s screen heritage’, BFI News.
+• Work by the BFI National Archive in 2023 in the UK.
+A formal agreement with Netflix in 2022 was followed by a similar agreement with Amazon Prime Video in Summer of 2023, and by October 2023, the digital preservation workflow for curator-selected UK Netflix content was established, with two complete seasons (20 episodes) under preservation, and throughput building.
+See: BFI (2022) ‘Bridgerton, Top Boy and Heartstopper join the BFI National Archive and the nation’s screen heritage’, BFI News.
 Available at: https://www.bfi.org.uk/news/bridgerton-top-boy-heartstopper-bfi-national-archive-netflix [accessed 24 October 2023]

 Scroll to top